Socolin/Socolin.TestUtils/Socolin.TestUtils.JsonComparer/README.md

   - Compare JSON and returns a list of errors.
   - Compare a value using a regex
   - Compare a number to match a range
+  - Compare a value ignoring some fields
+  - Compare partial objects
   - Capture a value

 NuGet: https://www.nuget.org/packages/Socolin.TestUtils.JsonComparer/